jneha/hello-world/README.md

 # hello-world
 My first repository

-Chaeking out how the GitHub works.
+Checking out how the GitHub works.